mesosphere/dcos-docs-site/pages/services/percona-mongo/0.3.0-3.6.5/release-notes/index.md

   - *"replication.enableMajorityReadConcern"* option deprecation, due to MongoDB 3.6
 - DC/OS Percona-mongo CLI
   - UserAdmin username and password is no longer required on user add/remove/delete
-- Experimental Percona Monitoring and Management *(PMM)* support deprecated until a later time
+- Experimental Percona Monitoring and Management *(PMM)* support deprecated until further improvements are made to the feature

 ### Improvements
 - Percona Server for MongoDB 3.6